jsiulian/Flare/README.md

     - Calling
     - Paying
     - Majority of settings
-- Notifications (use something standalone for that, e.g. [messenger-notify](https://gitlab.com/Schmiddiii/messenger-notify))

 ## Blocked features

 This application uses [presage](https://github.com/whisperfish/presage) internally, the current features are not yet implemented for that.